calleo/gacd-project-1/README.md

 ### Study Design

-To create the tidy data set using the raw data, the function runAnalysis() should be executed.
-This function expects a sub directory named "UCI HAR Dataset" in the current working directory, containing the raw data set.
-This sub directory will be created when extracting the zip-file "UCI HAR Dataset.zip", which can be obtained from the URL mentioned in chapter "Study Design".
-A new tidy dataset will be created and saved in the current working directory, with the file name "tidy.txt".

-The function runAnalysis will perform the following modifications to the raw data:
+The functions provided by this study will perform the following modifications to the raw data and create a tidy data set:

 * Merge the training and test data sets - Training and test data are stored separately in the raw data set
 * Only the features representing "standard deviation" and "mean" are kept in the tidy data set